lamont/sudokoQuiz/README.md

 sudokoQuiz
 ==========

-a sudoko puzzle solver in ruby
+a sudoko puzzle solver in ruby, main.rb runs the exercise, board.rb is the main class and it uses cell and solver

 Back in 2005 or so, I was learning ruby and attempted this quiz: